-A. ENABLING ACTIVITY
+A. ENABLING

+ACTIVITY

 BACKGROUND AND

-CONTEXT (Provide brief
+CONTEXT (Provide

-information about projects
+brief information about

+projects implemented

-implemented since a
+since a country became

-country became party to the
+party to the convention

-convention and results
+and results achieved):

-achieved):

 The Stockholm Convention (SC) on Persistent Organic Pollutants (POPs) was adopted in May 2001 with the objective of protecting human health and the environment from toxic and hazardous POPs.
-It entered into force on 17 May 2004 initially listing twelve chemicals as POPs.
-At its 4th meeting of the Conference of the Parties (COP) in May 2009, the SC was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
-The amendments entered into force for most of the SC Parties on 26 August 2010.
+It entered into force on May 17, 2004 initally listing twelve chemicals as POPs.
+At its 4th meeting of the Conference of Parties (COP) in May 2009, the Stockholm Convention was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
+The amendments entered into force for most of the Stockholm Convention Parties on August 26, 2010.

-According to Article 7 of the SC, Parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the SC.
-The Party should transmit the NIP to the COP within two years of the date on which the SC entered into force for the country.
-The country signed the SC on POPs in 2002 and ratified it on April 23, 2005.
-With funding from the Global Environmental Facility (GEF) and assistance from the United Nations Development Programme (UNDP), the original NIP of Honduras was developed and transmitted to the COP on January 13, 2010.
-The Ministry of Natural Resources and the Environment (SERNA) was appointed as the National Coordination Entity for Information Exchange regarding the reduction or elimination of production, usage and releases of POPs.
-The SERNA will also serve as Focal Point for the NIP update.
+According to Article 7 of the Convention, parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the Stockholm Convention.
+The Party should transmit the NIP to the COP within two years of the date on which the Convention entered into force for the country.
+Nicargua ratified the Stockholm Convention on December 12, 2005 and submitted its National Implementation Plan (NIP) to the SCS on the April 29,2006.
+The Government of the Nicaragua through the Ministry of Environment and Natural Resources (MoENR) serves as the GEF Operational Focal Point as well as the POPs Focal Point and had the lead responsibility in developing the original NIP to address the original twelve (12) POPs.

-Parties to the SC have further requested to review and update their NIPs, as specified by COP decision SC-1/12 during COP-1, and SC-4/10 to SC 4/18 at the fourth meeting of the COP (4 to 8 May, 2009).
+Parties to the SC have further been requested to review and update their NIPs, as specific in the decision SC-1/12 during COP-1, and SC-4/10 to SC 4/18 at the fourth meeting of the COP (4 to 8 May, 2009).
 The COP considered and decided to list nine new POPs to Annexes A, B and C of the Convention, as recommended by the POPs Review Committee (POPRC).
 Most Parties to the Convention are required to review, update and re-submit their NIPs by August 2012.
 The SC was further amended at the 5th meeting of the COP (April 2011) to include endosulfan in Annex A, with specific exemptions.
 Hence, endosulfan will be also covered by the present EA project.

 The NIP update process will enable the country to establish inventories of products and articles containing the 10 newly listed POPs and identify industrial processes where these POPs are still employed or unintentionally produced.
 The NIP update will build on the existing national coordination mechanism and capacities established during the original NIP development, which included a National Steering Committee (NSC) involving relevant ministries and stakeholders dealing with POPs management.
 The NSC will be expanded to involve relevant stakeholders and experts for the management of the 10 newly listed POPs (e.g. on electronic appliances).
 UNIDO in agreement with the national government will be the implementing agency.
-UNIDO will engage SERNA in the capacity of a national executing organization, which if neccesary will service and perfom the work as agreed in a sub-contract in the terms of references (TOR) after project approval.
-Sub-contracted will be signed by an authorized offical from SERNA and UNIDO.
-In the case that SERNA decides that project activities should be carried out by another national organization (e.g. University, cleaner production centre) an endorsement letter needs to be signed by SERNA and submittd to UNIDO for approval.
+UNIDO will engage MoENR in the capacity of a national executing organization, which if necessary will service and perfom the work as agreed in a sub-contract in the terms of references (TOR) after project approval.
+Subcontracted will be signed by an authorized offical from MoENR and UNIDO.
+In the case that MoENR decides that project activities should be carried out by another national organization (e.g. University, cleaner production centre) an endorsement letter needs to be signed by MoENR and submittd to UNIDO for approval.
 A sub-contract will then be issued between UNIDO and the endorsed organization.